Hong Kong police arrest 9 for aiding dozen to flee territory

 A police official said the nine, including four men and five women, were believed to be friends of those in the earlier group.

-They were arrested on the charge of assisting offenders and believed to have also arranged for the boat and furnished transport and accommodation, Ho Zan Dung of the Organized Crime Division told reporters.
+They were arrested on the charge of assisting offenders and believed to have also arranged for the boat and furnished transport and accommodation, Ho Chun-tung of the Organized Crime Division told reporters.

+“That means they might have done something to prevent prosecution of these people or to prevent them from being arrested by the police,” Ho said, referring to the 12 detained in August.

+In the Saturday morning operation, police also seized the equivalent of $63,640 in Hong Kong currency, computers, mobile phones and receipts relating to the boat journey, Ho said.

 The 12 were believed to have been headed for self-governing Taiwan following China’s imposition of a sweeping national security law targeting political views in Hong Kong that diverge from those dictated by Beijing.
 China has said they are being held in the city of Shenzhen awaiting prosecution, but authorities have released few details.